juanfp900/ConsoleMessengerApplication/README.md

 # ConsoleMessengerApplication
-This applciation allows for multiple clients to communicate with a each other from any computer with a connection.
+This applciation allows for multiple clients to communicate with a each other from any computer that has a connection.
-Any client that compiles and runs these files will be able to communicate in a messenger style layout assuming the server is running and are connected to the same port number as the server.
+Any client that compiles and runs these files will be able to communicate in a messenger console style layout assuming the server is running and each clients uses the exact same port number as the server.

 # Prerequisites
 java version "1.8.0_05"